Find Affordable College Courses

 Read full report on Design & Applied Arts at Monmouth University

-Fairleigh Dickinson University - Florham Campus did quite well in this year’s ranking of the most popular places for design and applied arts students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the large suburb of Madison, FDU is a private not-for-profit college with a small student population.
+With a ranking of #7, Fairleigh Dickinson University - Florham Campus did quite well on this year’s most popular schools for design and applied arts students working on their bachelor’s degree.
+Located in the suburb of Madison, FDU is a private not-for-profit college with a small student population.

 Of the 22 students majoring in design at FDU, 23% are male and 77% are female.